Solving Non-linear Least Squares

 2. Line Search The line search approach first finds a descent direction along which the objective function will be reduced and then computes a step size that decides how far should move along that direction.
 The descent direction can be computed by various methods, such as gradient descent, Newton’s method and Quasi-Newton method.
 The step size can be determined either exactly or inexactly.

 Trust region methods are in some sense dual to line search methods: trust region methods first choose a step size (the size of the trust region) and then a step direction while line search methods first choose a step direction and then a step size.
-Ceres implements multiple algorithms in both categories.
+Ceres Solver implements multiple algorithms in both categories.

 Trust Region Methods